 - JULY 14: Susan Rowe Harrison Leads a Mediated Walk in Juhring Nature Preserve

 - JULY 21: Richard Ibghy & Marilou Lemmens screen “Banding Young Eastern Loggerhead Shrikes in the Carden Alvar" and discussion with Hazel Wheeler and Jennifer McGregor (LIVE)

-- JULY 28: Alison Moritsugu Studio Visit with Jesse Bandler Firestone
+- JULY 28: Alison Moritsugu in Conversation with Eileen Jeng Lynch

-- AUGUST 11: Sasha Wortzel: Nature Walk through the Everglades (LIVE)
+- AUGUST 11: Sasha Wortzel Discussing the Everglades with Rev. Houston Cypress (LIVE)